Behalf

+Behalf officially ceased to operate on 01.2023.

+History

 Behalf was founded in 2011 by Benjy Feinberg, Shai Feinberg, and Jeremy Esekow.
-In July 2015, Behalf raised $119 million from Mission OG, Sequoia Capital, Spark Capital, Maverick Ventures, and Victory Park Capital.

 In January 2015, Behalf announced a partnership with MasterCard and Comdata.
 This partnership enables small business financing with almost any vendor that accepts MasterCard.

+In July 2015, Behalf raised $119 million from Mission OG, Sequoia Capital, Spark Capital, Maverick Ventures, and Victory Park Capital.

 As of February 2016, the Better Business Bureau rates Behalf as A+.

+Behalf officially ceased to operate on 01.2023.